Welcome to Turning Pointe School of Dance

 All classes offer one week each semester in which parents and other family members may sit in class and observe their dancer’s progress.
 Classes are normally closed to parents, so please plan ahead to take advantage of this opportunity.

-Dancers in the Children’s Division, Elective Division and Levels IA & IB Training Division have the opportunity to perform in the Year End Showcase.
-Important sign-up paperwork will be sent out early in the second semester and must be turned in by the deadline for your dancer to be cast in these performances.
+Dancers in the Recreational Division and Levels IA & IB Training Division have the opportunity to perform in the Year End Showcase.
 (Costume and Participation fees apply)

-Dancers in Training Division Levels IB may perform in one song in The Promise.
+Dancers in Training Division Level 1B may perform in one song in The Promise.
 (Participation fees apply.)

-Dancers in Training Division Level II may perform in one song in The Promise and one song in the Spring Ballet.
+Dancers in Training Division Level 2 may perform in one song in The Promise and one song in the Spring Ballet.
 (Participation fees apply.)

-Dancers in the Training Division Performance Ensemble perform in both annual large scale, ticketed productions, The Promise and the Spring Ballet along with other Outreach opportunities.
+Dancers in the Training Division Performance Ensemble Levels 3-6 perform in both annual large scale, ticketed productions, The Promise and the Spring Ballet along with other Outreach opportunities.

 Turning Pointe offers fun Summer Dance Camps for Children’s Division and Elective Division students and Classical Ballet Intensive Weeks in the month of June and July for dancers ages 8-18.
 We also offer Ballet Workshops in August for dancers from age 8-18.